Skip to main content

 To learn to see all of you with new eyes (self perception after leaving an abusive relationship)

-I'm sitting here on the floor with a cup of tea in my hands, wiggling my toes.
+I am sitting here on the floor with a cup of tea in my hands, wiggling my toes.
 The mirror is right in front om me and my newly washed hair makes me look like a natural Aretha Franklin or a very fluffy Chewbacca, both probably equally as cute.

-To be in a towel in our apartment, that which was supposed to be my home, that's where I felt the most uncomfortable. the mirror was the scariest thing.
+To be in a towel in our apartment, that which was supposed to be my home, that is where I felt the most uncomfortable. the mirror was the scariest thing.
 Whenever he saw me like that or dressed up for a party he chose to whistle.
 He never called me ugly, but he also never called me beautiful, He never had an normal approach.
 I felt like an object.
 I just wished then that he had seen me.

 When I had found my way to Bollywood for that one hour a week I did everything I could to avoid my reflection in the mirrors, ones he asked me to show him my dancing, I felt happy and did and in the same moment he turned it into something else..
 I had finally found A piece of me, and just as that, that piece was close to be ripped away.